aimms/how-to/Articles/300/300-ibm-api-speech-to-text.rst

 ^^^^^^^

 The result sent back from a IBM API is usually a JSON file.
-..
-You'll need to convert this JSON file into an XML file to extract the data into AIMMS.
 Such a JSON file can be read in using the `Data Exchange Library <https://documentation.aimms.com/dataexchange/index.html>`_.

 Example